Canada–Netherlands relations: World War II to present

 Following the invasion of the Netherlands and subsequent occupation of the country by Nazi Germany, the Dutch royal family took refuge in Canada.
 Princess Margriet was born in exile while her family lived in Ottawa.
 The maternity ward of Ottawa Civic Hospital in which Princess Margriet was born was temporarily declared to be extraterritorial by the Canadian government, thereby allowing her citizenship to be solely determined by her mother's Dutch citizenship.
 To commemorate the birth, the Canadian Parliament flew the Dutch flag over Peace Tower.
 This is the only time a foreign flag has flown over the Canadian Parliament Building.

 During 1945, the First Canadian Army was responsible for liberating the Netherlands, which they did through battles such as the Battle of the Scheldt and the Liberation of Arnhem.
 The liberation of the Randstad, one of the most densely populated areas in the world, is especially notable because the civilian population there was still suffering from the horrific effects of the Hongerwinter ('Hungerwinter').
 It was cut off from food that was available in the rest of the Netherlands.
 German forces in the Netherlands would finally surrender in Wageningen, on 5 May 1945, but not before some 18,000 Dutch civilians died as a result of starvation and malnutrition (desperate coordinated air drops of food had already been staged in part by the Royal Canadian Air Force over German-occupied Dutch territory in Operation Manna.
 Civilians wrote "Thank You Canadians!" on their rooftops in response).
-Immediately following the surrender, Canadian units were able to move into the Randstad and rapidly distribute desperately needed food supplies, causing many to see the Canadians not only as liberators but as saviours.
+Immediately following the surrender, Canadian units were able to move into the Randstad and rapidly distribute desperately needed food supplies, causing many to see the Canadians not only as liberators but as saviours of their lives.

 In appreciation, the Dutch people sent tens of thousands of tulips (the Dutch national flower) to Ottawa.
 In the following year, the royal family contributed thousands as well, and a further ten thousand yearly since.
 The donations became an annual tradition, culminating in the Canadian Tulip Festival.
 What is now known as the Canadian Tulip Festival at Ottawa's Commissioners Park was originally a gift of 100,000 tulips given by Margriet's mother Crown Princess Juliana, as she then was known, "to mark Canada's contribution to the liberation of the Netherlands and as thanks to Ottawa for sheltering her family during the war."

 State visits

 In May 1967, Queen Juliana of the Netherlands visited Canada.

-From 9–17 May 1988 Queen Beatrix of the Netherlands and Prince Claus of the Netherlands visited Canada.
+From 9–17 May 1988, Queen Beatrix of the Netherlands and Prince Claus of the Netherlands visited Canada.
 King Willem-Alexander and Queen Máxima paid a widely publicized state visit to Canada from 27 to 29 May 2015, receiving an extremely warm welcome, particularly in Ontario.